RyanCheng98153/llm-remove-mistake/archieve/responses/result_unrelevant_conversation.md

 **Person B:** "Oh really?
 I didn't know that.
 I thought it was from somewhere in Europe."

 **Person A:** "Wait, hold on... <hint> Actually, that's not quite right.
 The tango actually originated in Argentina, not Brazil.
-It's a beautiful dance that's known for its passionate and dramatic moves."
+It's a beautiful dance that's known for its passionate and dramatic moves."</hint>

 **Person B:** "Ah, that makes more sense!
 I always get those two countries mixed up sometimes.
 It's amazing how much variety there is in different folk dances around the world."